Annbank: Amenities

 Weston Bridge Halt railway station was located at the bridge of that name near Annbank and stood close to Ayr Colliery No.9.
 It was used by miners travelling to their respective collieries.

-Annbank House once overlooked the River Ayr and Gadgirth Holm however it was demolished after use as a hotel.
+Annbank House once overlooked the River Ayr and Gadgirth Holm; however, it was demolished after use as a hotel.

 Gadgirth Old Ha' stood on the River Ayr close to Privick Mill and the old Gadgirth House.

 The Castle and Barony of Gadgirth was once located beside the River Ayr to the east of Annbank.

+Sport

+The village used to host a senior association football club, Annbank F.C., which played at Pebble Park, and which twice reached the quarter-finals of the Scottish Cup.
+It is currently represented by Annbank United.
+There was also a child version of the club known as Annbank United 2013, but they folded in 2025.